w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 :::note

 Remember, all XCM messages are effectively XCVM programs that contain a set of instructions.
-It is the job of the XCM exector to handle these programs, and their subsequent instructions as needed.
+It is the job of the XCM executor is to handle and execute these programs.

 :::